afcarl/controller/README.md

 ## Docker Controller

 The controller manages the application container cluster.
-It works with one or more routers to create a highly available and redundant cluster for container-based applications.
+It works with one or more routers to create a highly available and redundant cluster for Docker-based applications.

 The controller exposes a number of utility API endpoints that can be used to manage